-Artist/Writer of Fiction, Poetry and Prose.
+Artist/Writer of Fiction, Poetry, Prose and Thoughts, Opinions

 Born in Alabama to a Native American (Chickasaw) father and an emotionally absent mother since the Author's birth, raised by her father, her Native American great-grandmother and an African-American woman whom were all grand storytellers.